damms005/simple-db-sync/README.md

 # Simple DB Sync

-Perform data synchronization between two database tables, even when column names differ.
+Handles synchronization login for SQL database tables, even when column names differ.

 > **Note:**
 > This package is intended for scenarios where traditional database synchronization methods like master-slave replications or writes forwarding are not suitable.
 Please consider those alternatives before using this package.
 See below for typical use-cases.